 What can Keap do to prevent this in the future?

 While a technical issue such as this is outside of Keap’s control, we did investigate promptly and identified that thousands of applications use the Google owned appspot.com domain and therefore the reputation of this domain does get degraded.
 In addition, Internet Service Providers may route requests to appspot.com domains through extra security servers that may have added to this issue.
-Keap is currently updating our services to switch domains from appspot.com to Keap owned domains where we can better control our sending reputation.
-This work will be rolled out over the next few weeks and we expect that the change will be seamless for our customers.
+Keap did use this domain to track recipients clicking links.
+This domain has now been switched out to a Keap owned domain where we can better control our sending reputation.

 What can Keap customers do?